-32 Yet, the number of Christians in Israel and in the occupied Palestinian territory is declining significantly, largely due to unjust and oppressive Israeli political and economic policies and practices.
+33 Yet, the number of Christians in Israel and in the occupied Palestinian territory is declining significantly, largely due to unjust and oppressive Israeli political and economic policies and practices.
 "According to the Afro-Palestine Newswire Service, indigenous Christian Palestinians once constituted over 19 per cent of the population of historic Palestine, but number less than two per cent today, as the Arab-Israeli conflict has caused the majority of Palestinian Christians to leave their homeland."
-"Christian population in Palestine Copyright © 1999, 2001, 2011, 2017, 2022-2024 by Edward D. Seely.
-Permission is granted to use 19 this paper, without charge and without changing the text, for Christian education and other Christian ministries worldwide.
+"Christian population in Palestine declining due to Israeli occupation," MEMO (Middle East Monitor), October 21, 2019.
+"We were subjected to such pressures we couldn't stand it any longer,' I was told by Syrian Presbyterians who had recently come to Damascus as refugees."
+A. C. Forrest, "Harsh Life Under The Israeli Boot," p.
+13.